iCliniq Logo

 What Are the Complications of Cicatricial Pemphigoid?

-• Oral mucosal lesions result in painful scarring that can cause limitation in movement.
-Gingival lesions can result in loss of gingival tissue, loss of alveolar bone and teeth.
+• Oral mucosal lesions result in painful scarring that can limit movement.
+Gingival lesions can also result in the loss of gingival tissue, alveolar bone, and teeth.

 • Ocular complications include decreased tear and mucin production, secondary infection, symblepharon, ankyloblepharon, corneal ulcers, and blindness.